Merino Sheepskin, why do riders love it and how can we make it better?

 It’s natural and environmentally sound.

 Merino wool is a natural, renewable fiber—meaning one sheep can grow four to five pounds of wool per year.
 Plus, this fiber has evolved over the years to keep sheep comfortable in harsh environments.
 These happy animals hang out in temperatures that range from 5 degrees to 95 degrees—no problem.
 It’s a pretty amazing fiber.
 It is also biodegradable.
 Merino wool disappears after about 12 months in the ground.
-That means that, when you’re done with your pad, the earth will take back this fibrous protein composed of amino acids—releasing carbon and nutrients back into the soil.
+That means that, when you’re done with your environmentally friendly wool saddle pad, the earth will take back this fibrous protein composed of amino acids—releasing carbon and nutrients back into the soil.

 It Helps Regulate Body Temperature